giantswarm/docs/src/content/getting-started/secure-your-app/_index.md

 - Only default `Seccomp` and `AppArmor` profiles are allowed
 - `ReadOnlyRootFilesystem` is enforced

-In case you application needs to use any of the features that aren't allowed by the `restricted` policies, you need to create a policy exception.
+In case your application needs to use any of the features that aren't allowed by the `restricted` policies, you need to create a policy exception.

 ## Step 2:  Configure the security context

 In the `hello-world` application, the `restricted` policies aren't violated.
-The application is running with a `non-root` user and it's not using any special capability of the system.
+The application is running with a `non-root` user and it's not using any special capability of the system (e.g. access to raw sockets).

 In `Kubernetes`, the security context is defined in the `Pod` resource.
 Even if you don't need a special security configuration, you still need to add a minimal security context to your `Pod` resource.
 Inside the `Pod` manifest, you will find a general `securityContext` which is applied to all the containers within the resource.
 Additionally, you can define a `securityContext` for each container.